pavelvoronkin/aneratest/assignment/README.md

 4. Using the same message propagation mechanism reactor will emit index events to tokio enabled "downstream sender"
 5. Async layer will also emit events to "persistence_manager", i've made a stub for it
 6. On startup when we fail to fetch or parse config we retry forever, the idea is we won't expose /health endpoint in this case, so k8s or whoever will decide app is unhealthy and flags it to devops
+7. Omitted adjusting sample count for SMA, EMA.
+It's easy to add later
+8. For tracing we can instrument crossbeam sender and receiver and tokio mpsc and export bucket metrics to prometheus endpoint

 # App has the following logical structure: